Carbon & Climate

 Lee County Visitor & Convention Bureau donates 100 percent of the cost of offsetting the CO2 emissions resulting from any participating event within the Beaches of Fort Myers & Sanibel.
 Lee County was the first organization of its kind to offer such a partnership with the Fund – one that is designed to serve as a model for the nation.
 The VCB already offsets its own events and encourages meetings properties and meeting planners to do the same.

 The creative staff at MaCher takes small steps every day to find innovative ways to save time, energy and their clients’ money.
-MaCher works with Go Zero to reduce its carbon footprint and offset its operating emissions every year.
+MaCher works with The Conservation Fund to reduce its carbon footprint and offset its operating emissions every year.
 Already, the company has helped plant more than 500 trees for wildlife and people.
 Now that’s a bright idea!

 What’s for dinner?
 San Francisco-based Munchery delivers wholesome prepared dinners from top local chefs throughout the Seattle and Bay Area.
-To make sure your filet of fresh fish is not just sustainably caught, but also sustainably brought, Go Zero plant trees to offset every delivery.
+To make sure your filet of fresh fish is not just sustainably caught, but also sustainably brought, The Conservation Fund plants trees to offset every delivery.
 Yum!

 New Jersey Resources

 New Jersey Natural Gas, New Jersey Resource’s largest subsidiary, launched the “Planting for Our Future” campaign to educate their customers about greenhouse gas emissions and what they can do to offset them through a partnership with The Conservation Fund.
 The company will match customers’ donations up to 10,000 trees per year.
 Read more.